Here are some useful statistics:

 - WIN global market share analysis of the independent music sector: download key statistic and the full report, and check this great infographic below.

-- The recording industry in numbers - IFPI: click here
+- The State of the Industry report - IFPI: click here

 - Interesting report on domination of European radio by American repertoire, includes useful statistics on key territories, shows majors/independents' market share, very scary...
 Cross Border Circulation of European Music Repertoire.pdf